Ali Cobby Eckermann

 Ali Cobby Eckermann (born 1963) is an Australian poet of Aboriginal Australian ancestry.
-She is a Yankunytjatjara / Kokatha woman born on Kaurna land in South Australia.
+She is a Yankunytjatjara woman born on Kaurna land in South Australia.

 Eckermann has written poetry collections, verse novels and a memoir, and has been shortlisted for or won several literary awards.
 In 2017, she won the international Windham-Campbell Literature Prize for Poetry.
+She is a two-time winner of the New South Wales Premier's Literary Awards Book of the Year (2013, 2024), the Kenneth Slessor Prize for Poetry (2013) and Indigenous Writers' Prize (2024).
 She has travelled extensively, performing her poetry.

 Early life

 Ali Cobby Eckermann was born Penelope Rae Cobby at the Kate Cocks Memorial Babies’ Home in Adelaide, traditional home of the Kaurna people, in 1963.
 She was adopted as a baby by a Lutheran couple, Clarrie and Frieda Eckermann.
 She grew up on a farm, and did her schooling at Brinkworth Area School and Clare High School, in mid-north South Australia.

 Eckermann, her mother and her grandmother were all stolen, tricked or adopted away from their birth families, becoming part of the Stolen Generations.

 She grew up in a loving supportive home, but she was assaulted sexually by a family friend when she seven years old, and experienced ongoing abuse and racism while growing up.
 At 17 she left home with a man with whom she lived for two years, but whom she left due to his violence.
 She returned home, only to discover she was pregnant, and gave birth when she was 19.
 Her son was adopted out.

 After turning 18, Eckermann began searching for her birth mother, Audrey, but didn't find her until she was 34, after information had been released with the Bringing Them Home report in 1997.
 Four years later, she found her son Jonnie.

 Most of her early adult life was spent in the Northern Territory, on Arrernte country, Jawoyn country and Larrakia country.
 She worked in various places, including a remote arts centre outside Alice Springs.

 She says "I learnt to live in two different ways over my life.
 I learnt a good example of hard work and kindness from growing up with my mum and dad in my adopted family.
 And I’m extremely grateful that my traditional family welcomed me back with such love and honesty.
 I got a second chance to live in an honest world".

+Eckermann's first poems were published in primary school.

+Aboriginal writers that she met through festivals and workshops were her early inspirations, authors and poets such as Boori Pryor, Lionel Fogarty, Bill Neidje, Eva Johnson, Terry Whitebeach, Kim Scott, Romaine Morton and Alexis Wright.